-In accord with the Third Solicitation's Prebuild Infrastructure requirements, a single Qualified Project will construct a transmission corridor from the Sea Girt NGTC to the Larrabee Collector Station.
-The Prebuild Infrastructure will consist of Duct Banks and Cable Vaults to accommodate the transmission cable(s) for the Qualified Project(s) selected in the Third Solicitation and future solicitations, up to four total circuits.
+In accordance with the Third Solicitation's Prebuild Infrastructure requirements, a single Qualified Project will construct a transmission corridor containing the Prebuild Infrastructure, from the Sea Girt NGTC to the Point of Demarcation.
+The Prebuild Infrastructure will consist of Duct Banks and Cable Vaults to accommodate the transmission cable(s) for the Qualified Project(s) selected in the Third Solicitation and future solicitations, allowing for four (4) total Circuits.
+The Prebuild Infrastructure must accommodate a total of four (4) Circuits for Qualified Projects.
 Construction activities and sequencing will have the following general requirements:

-- Each Qualified Project will construct its own offshore facilities including wind turbines, intra-array cables, offshore substation(s) and radial cable to shore. - The Prebuild Infrastructure to accommodate HVDC cables for four circuits will be constructed by a Qualified Project selected in the Third Solicitation.
-The Prebuild Infrastructure will include the HDDs to the landfall point at the Sea Girt NGTC.
-The total capacity to be delivered via the Prebuild Infrastructure to the Larrabee Collector Station is approximately 4,000 MW.
-Each Qualified Project utilizing the Prebuild Infrastructure will construct a DC converter station on land specifically allocated to each Qualified Project, located adjacent to the Larrabee Collector Station. - Each Qualified Project utilizing the Prebuild Infrastructure will pull its onshore HVDC cable(s) through its allocated onshore Duct Banks and Cable Vaults to its DC converter station located at the Larrabee Collector Station without additional onshore landing, trenching and drilling.
+- Each Qualified Project will construct its own offshore facilities including, but not limited to, wind turbines, intra-array cables, offshore substation(s) and radial cable to shore. - The Prebuild Infrastructure to accommodate HVDC cables for four (4) total Circuits may be constructed by a Qualified Project selected in the Third Solicitation.
+The Prebuild Infrastructure will include the HDD bores under the shoreline interface from offshore cofferdams to Transition Vaults at the Sea Girt NGTC landfall.
+Consistent with the capacity injection rights that will be made available at the LCS through the SAA, the total capacity to be delivered via the Prebuild Infrastructure to the LCS is expected to be approximately 4,000 MW.
+However, the Prebuild Infrastructure should be designed to accommodate up to 6,000 MW (up to 1,500 MW in each of the four (4) Circuits). - Each Qualified Project utilizing the Prebuild Infrastructure will construct its own HVDC converter station on land specifically allocated to each Qualified Project, located at or near the LCS. - Each Qualified Project utilizing the Prebuild Infrastructure will pull its onshore HVDC cable(s) through its allocated onshore Duct Banks and Cable Vaults inside the Prebuild Infrastructure to its designated Direct Current ("DC") converter station located at or near the LCS without additional onshore landing, trenching and drilling.
 Only the cable pull-through effort will be required using the previously constructed Duct Banks and Cable Vaults.